sachagavino/chemdiskpy/README.md

 ### Set up a directory (this step is temporary and will not be required in the next version)
 - Create a working folder where you want to create a model and go to this folder.
-- TEMPORARY: Create a folder named 'chemistry' and another 'thermal'.
+- TEMPORARY: Create a folder named **chemistry/** and another **thermal/**.
 This step is temporary.
+- **chemistry/** is where the NAUTILUS is stored.
+- **thermal/** is where the thermal model is stored.
-- in thermal folder, add a opacity table in the format of radmc3d using the script. and go back to the working directory.
+- in thermal folder, add an opacity table in the format of radmc3d using the script provided. and go back to the working directory.

 ## Set up a model